 Virtual Commons Citation

 Sanders, J. M.; Dubois, R. D.; Manson, S. T.; Datz, S.; Deveney, Edward; Krause, H. F.; Shinpaugh, J. L.; and Vane, C. R. (2007).
-Energetic cost of breathing, body composition, and pulmonary function in horses with recurrent airway obstruction.
+Ionization in fast atom-atom collisions: The influence and scaling behavior of electron-electron and electron-nucleus interactions.
 In Physics Faculty Publications.
 Paper 11.

 Available at: http://vc.bridgew.edu/physics_fac/11